drpengsong/drpengsong.github.io/index-en.md

 * *12/07/2023* One paper is accepted by Neurocomputing!
 * *10/05/2023* One paper is accepted by IEICE Trans.
 Information and Systems!
 * *10/02/2023* One paper is accepted by CCBR 2023!
-* *09/08/2023* One paper is accepted by Expert Systems With Applications录用！
+* *09/08/2023* One paper is accepted by Expert Systems With Applications！

 <span id = "Publications"> </span>
 ## **Selected Publication:** （<a href="https://scholar.google.com/citations?user=6zxeFQIAAAAJ&hl=zh-TW">Google Scholar</a>）